Women’s Mental Health: Projects and Collaborations

 Dr. Milissa Kaufman joined with other leaders to form a research sub-group of the Partners Trauma Informed Committee.
 Dr. Kaufman collaborated with investigator Dr. Annie Lewis-O’Connor of Brigham and Women’s Hospital and other colleagues to develop a forthcoming scale to assess the trauma-informed readiness of institutions.
 McLean also has a trauma-informed committee, which continues to refine the teaching curriculum offered to Massachusetts General Hospital/McLean psychiatry residents, with a focus on teaching trauma-informed assessment practices in acute, inpatient, and outpatient settings.

-A gift to women’s mental health supports the educational, clinical, and research activities of McLean’s Center of Excellence in Women’s Mental Health.
-Help advance the center’s mission to address and improve the mental health of all women and girls throughout their lives.
+A gift to women’s mental health supports the educational, clinical, and research activities of McLean’s Division of Women’s Mental Health.
+Help advance the division’s mission to address and improve the mental health of all women and girls throughout their lives.

 Presentation to the Boston Chamber Women’s Network Advisory Board